trustgrid/docs/content/en/tutorials/deployments/deploy-azure/azure-cli-deployment/az-cli-example/index.md

 }
  ```

+### Create Network Interfaces
-Using the steps in [Create Network Interfaces](#create-network-interfaces) above we create a Public IP and two NICs.
+Using the steps in [Create Network Interfaces](#create-network-interfaces) above we create a Public IP and two NICs and associated Network Security Groups.

 ```bash
 sales@Azure:~$ az network public-ip create --name $name-pubIP \